 and

-- Within 6 years of the date of the act or omission about which you are concerned; or
+- Within a year of the date of the act or omission about which you are concerned; or

-- Within 3 years of you realising there was a concern
+- Within a year of you realising there was a concern

 If you would like more information about the Legal Ombudsman, please contact them.